Irish blessings come in all forms—funny, formal, heartfelt, and wise—woven into the fabric of Irish tradition.

 “May the Grace of God’s protection, And His great love abide, Within your home and within the hearts, Of all who dwell inside.”

-23. May you see your children’s children
+24. May you see your children’s children

 “May God be with you and bless you.
 May you see your children’s children.
-May you be poor in misfortune, rich in Irish blessings.
+May you be poor in misfortune, rich in blessings.
 May you know nothing but happiness.
 From this day forward.”

-24. Remember to forget
+25. Remember to forget

 This is a short and sweet Irish blessing prayer that can be used in everything from retirement cards to wedding toasts.

-25. May your glass be ever full
+26. May your glass be ever full

-While there aren’t many funny Irish blessings, this one will definitely raise a few smiles.
+While there aren’t many funny Irish blessings, this one will definitely raise a few smiles, wishing for safety and prosperity in this life and the next.

 “May your glass be ever full.
 May the roof over your head be always strong.
 And may you be in heaven half an hour before the devil knows you’re dead.”